Jamestown Church

+Jamestown Church, constructed in brick from 1639 onward, in Jamestown in the Mid-Atlantic state of Virginia, is one of the oldest surviving building remnants built by Europeans in the original Thirteen Colonies and in the United States overall.
+It is now part of Historic Jamestown, and is owned by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
+There have been several sites and stages in the church's history, and its later tower is now the last surviving above-ground structure from the days when Jamestown was the capital of Virginia.
+The current structure, active as part of the Continuing Anglican movement, is still in use today.
+The ruins are currently being researched by members of the Jamestown Rediscovery project.

 Background

-At the time of Jamestown's founding, the Church of England was the only recognized form of Christian practice allowed for English subjects, with basic doctrines and worship services were set out in the Book of Common Prayer.
+The established religion in England at the time of the colony's founding was the Church of England, whose basic doctrines and worship services were set out in the Book of Common Prayer.
 The Jamestown settlers naturally brought their religion with them and practised it in Virginia.
-The Church of England was central to the lives of the London Company leadership; before setting sail to Virginia, all of the men were required to take an oath, acknowledging the supremacy of King James and the lack of authority held over him by the Pope.
-This was fully acceptable in the 17th century, as there was no separation of church and state either in England or in any other European country.
-Despite the de facto requirement for Jamestown colonists to be members of the Protestant Church of England, archaeological discoveries of Catholic objects at the Jamestown site have led to speculation that at least a few of the early settlers may have been crypto-Catholics.
+The Church of England was central to the lives of the London Company leadership, with all of the men required to take an oath acknowledging the supremacy of King James and the lack of authority over him by the Pope before they set sail to Virginia.
+There was no separation of church and state in 17th-century England, or in any other European country.
+Despite the de facto requirement for Jamestown colonists to be members of the Protestant Church of England, archaeological discoveries of Catholic artifacts at the Jamestown site have led to speculation that at least a few of the early Jamestown settlers may have been crypto-Catholic.

 Church services in James Fort were held fourteen times a week, with sermons preached at services on Sunday and on either Wednesday or Thursday.
 Two prayer services, one in the morning and one in the evening, were held Monday through Saturday.
 An afternoon catechism was also held by the minister on Sunday.
-After the introduction of strict martial law by Deputy Governor Thomas Dale in 1611, called Dale's Code, regular church attendance was required, with punishments ranging from loss of food rations to execution for violators who blasphemed "God's holy name" or challenged the authority of a preacher or minister.
+After the introduction of strict martial law by Deputy Governor Sir Thomas Dale in 1611, called Dale's Code, regular church attendance was required, with punishments ranging from loss of food rations to execution for violators who blasphemed "God's holy name" or challenged the authority of a preacher or minister.

 History

 Digital model of the second church in relation to the current structure.

 As a result of detailed surveys of the site by Jamestown Rediscovery, six churches are believed to have been built on two different sites at James Fort.
-Churches 1 and 2 were located inside the confines of the original fort, whereas Churches 3-6 were built nearby on the current site, located within the extended wall area of the original fort.
+Churches 1-2 were located inside the confines of the original fort, whereas Churches 3-6 were built nearby on the current site, located within the extended wall area of the original fort.
 The oldest surviving visible section of any structure is the tower, usually dated sometime in the mid 17th century.